What is Montessori?

 Yes, Philly Montessori is initially accredited by the American Montessori Society, and will be applying for full accreditation as soon as classes are in session in September 2018.

-Yes, all children will be a part of weekly music and movement classes.
-Parents may also enroll their children in a number of after school enrichment classes such as: Soccer (hosted off campus), Sensory Art, Foreign Language, and Yoga.
+Yes, in a addition to offering a Spanish immersion program, all children will be a part of weekly music classes led by Ms. Lilly from our community collaborator, Mr. John’s Music.
+Parents may also enroll their children in a number of after school enrichment classes such as: Soccer (hosted off campus), Sensory Art, Cooking, Foreign Language, and Yoga.

 Do parents have an opportunity to be involved in the classroom?

 Yes!
 One of the unique aspects of a micro-school is that a small class body creates an intimate school community.
 A quick look over our school calendar and you will see many opportunities to connect with parents and families in our school- potlucks, school picnics, and a spring tea are just a few examples.
-What’s more, every Friday of the month beginning in November is a designated “Parent’s Helpers Day”, wherein, one parent from two different families are welcomed into our classroom to observe and work alongside us, or to share a story, interest, or talent with us.
+What’s more, every Friday, beginning in November, is a designated “Parent’s Helpers Day”, wherein, one parent from two different families is welcomed into our classroom to observe and work alongside us, or to share a story, interest, or talent with us.
 These days are completely voluntary and optional, but will be a wonderful opportunity to feel more connected and in tune with what is happening in our classroom on a daily basis.

 What is the admissions process?